-Damian Novak, our Executive Chairman, serves as members of our board of directors.
+Damian Novak, our Executive Chairman, Janelle Anderson, our Chief Executive Officer, and Rick Nechio, our President, each serve as a member of our board of directors.
 No other director that is expected to serve as a member of our board of directors upon completion of this offering has ever been one of our officers or employees.
 None of our executive officers currently serve, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board of directors or compensation committee.